-1. Within the overall resources allocated by the Council and in direct support of the Council's objectives to act on behalf of the Council on all operational and

-- administrative matters relating to the discharge of the Council's functions relating to the following service delivery functions, unless that function has been specifically delegated to another Officer or elsewhere within this Constitution. - 2.
+- 1. Within the overall resources allocated by the Council and in direct support of the Council's objectives to act on behalf of the Council on all operational and administrative matters relating to the discharge of the Council's functions relating to the following service delivery functions, unless that function has been specifically delegated to another Officer or elsewhere within this Constitution. - 2.
 Exercise the proper administration of the Council's financial affairs under section 151 of the Local Government Act 1972 and section 114 of the Local Government Finance Act 1988. - 3.
 Be the Proper Officer under section 115 of the Local Government Act 1972. - 4.
-Have responsibility for the overall management of the internal audit function in accordance with the Public Sector Internal Audit Standards 2013 and the Accounts and Audit Regulations 2003 (or any amending or substituted legislation, or legislation with a similar purpose or made for similar purposes). - 5.
-Have responsibility for borrowing and lending within limits approved by the Council. - 6.
-Make determinations on an annual basis relating to capital expenditure. - 7.
-The services of policy and performance, procurement, programme and project management, human resources, organisational development, health and safety, parking, payroll, legal and democratic services and elections. - 8.
-Be responsible for the delivery of ICT services, information management, Freedom of Information requests and street naming and numbering and have overall responsibility for the Council's Information Management Systems. - 9.
-After consulting with the Head of Paid Service and the Monitoring Officer, the Chief Finance Officer will report to the Full Council, or to the Cabinet in relation to an Executive function, and to the Council's external auditor if he considers that any proposal, decision or course of action will involve incurring unlawful expenditure, or is unlawful and is likely to cause a loss or deficiency or if the Council is about to enter an item of account unlawfully.
-When the report is completed the Chief Finance Officer will send a copy to: (a) the current auditor of the Council's accounts; and, (b) each Member of the Council. - 10.
-With the Leader of the Council, to approve the receipt and consequent expenditure and/or allocation (as the case may be) of grant monies for new projects or new service areas for which there is no provision in the Council's budget up to a threshold of £100,000 in consultation with the Cabinet Member for Finance and Resources and the Chairman of the Overview and Scrutiny Committee. - 11.
-With the Leader of the Council, to approve the receipt and consequent expenditure and/or allocation (as the case may be) of grant monies for existing projects or existing service areas for which there is no provision in the Council's budget up to a threshold of £249,999 in consultation with the Cabinet Member for Finance and Resources and the Chairman of the Overview and Scrutiny Committee. - 12.
-With the Leader of the Council, to be authorised to make decisions relating to any other income or expenditure for which there is no provision in the Council's budget up to a threshold of £100,000 in consultation with the Cabinet Member for Finance and Resources and the Chairman of the Overview and Scrutiny Committee, such income or expenditure being the gross amount. - 13.
-As the Director of Resources, to agree and implement concessions in line with the Council's Parking Services Discount Policy in consultation with the Cabinet Member for Finance and Resources.
+Have responsibility for the overall management of the internal audit function in accordance with the Accounts and Audit Regulations 2003 (or any amending or substituted legislation, or legislation with a similar purpose or made for similar purposes).

+- 5. Have responsibility for borrowing and lending within limits approved by the Council. - 6.
+Make determinations on an annual basis relating to capital expenditure - 7.
+Administer, subject to the Key Decision framework, the acquisition, re-use, appropriation and disposal of the Council's land and buildings, together with the granting or taking assignment or surrender of leases, tenancies, licences, easements, wayleaves and variations of rent of the Council's land and buildings and all consequent operational and administrative matters - 8.
+The services of policy and performance, corporate communications, marketing, programme and project management, legal and democratic services and elections - Manage administration of complaints to the Council including issues of maladministration - 10.
+Be responsible for the delivery of ICT services, information management, Freedom of Information requests and street naming and numbering and have overall responsibility for the Council's Information Management Systems. - 11.
+After consulting with the Head of Paid Service and the Monitoring Officer, the Chief Finance Officer will report to the full Council, or to the Cabinet in relation to an Executive function, and to the Council's external auditor if he considers that any proposal, decision or course of action will involve incurring unlawful expenditure, or is unlawful and is likely to cause a loss or deficiency or if the Council is about to enter an item of account unlawfully.
+When the report is completed the Chief Finance Officer shall send a copy to: (a) the current auditor of the Council's accounts; and, (b) each Member of the Council.